SDGophers/meetups/README.md

 The San Diego Gophers have two meetups in the area, one Downtown and the other in North County San Diego: http://www.meetup.com/sdgophers/

 These meetups were created for everyone who'd love to spend more time with golang and get to know others in the San Diego golang community.
-Our plan is to meet at least once a month at a location in San Diego where we'll hack together, perhaps do some talks and, more importantly, make new friends.
+Our plan is to meet at least once a month at a location in San Diego where we'll hack together on silly code challenges in groups, perhaps do some talks and, more importantly, make new friends.

 #### Slack